 - Systems Applications, Inc. (apparently gone now, it was an air quality consulting firm in San Rafael, CA), where I developed databases of air quality data and resident complaints;

-- Environmental Defense Fund, where I launched the first generation of online nonprofit advocacy and fundraising tools, as well as founding their website;
+- Environmental Defense Fund, where I managed the servers, desktops and laptops, and coded and launched the first generation of online nonprofit advocacy and fundraising tools, as well as founding their website;

 - Brooklyn Museum, where I founded the IT department and we launched influential open-source tools for building and managing educational technology;

-- The Metropolitan Museum of Art, where we got the entire collection online, often with big hi-res imagery; rebuilt the website; founded a huge and successful social media operation; and raised millions of dollars online;
+- The Metropolitan Museum of Art, where we got the entire collection online, with big hi-res pictures; rebuilt the website; founded a huge and successful social media operation; and raised millions of dollars online;

-- Briefly, The New York Public Library, where we made online advocacy lots more successful, strategized and implemented Single Sign-on (connecting the book catalog to event registrations, for example), reinvigorated the website group, and refocused some operations on web visitors;
+- The New York Public Library, where we made online advocacy lots more successful, strategized and connecting the book catalog to event registration to get a fuller picture of the Library’s users;

-- Lately, I’ve been at America Achieves and Learning Heroes (as consulting VP of Technology), rebuilding websites, implementing Salesforce, directing product on Raise the Bar and Be A Learning Hero, advising on technology infrastructure for a variety of AA’s initiatives, and building tools to make standardized tests more valuable to kids and parents;
+- At Learning Heroes (as consulting VP of Technology), I rebuilt Be A Learning Hero and built tools to make standardized tests more valuable to kids and parents;

-- As a full-time freelancer, I’m now serving as Digital Strategy Advocate at the American Institute for Conservation of Historic and Artistic Works, helping to make digital competency a more effective part of the conservation profession and advising on technology and digital strategy;
+- I served as Digital Strategy Advocate at the American Institute for Conservation, moderninzing and simplifying their architecture, helping to make digital competency a more effective part of the conservation profession, and advising on technology and digital strategy;

-This blog is likely to include some posts about the technical ways large, scholarly nonprofit institutions and their visitors intersect.
-Most of the posts will be more personal (sometimes even ridiculous).
+This blog is mainly posts about the technical ways large, scholarly nonprofit institutions and their staff and visitors intersect.
+Some of the posts will be more personal (even ridiculous).